phaux/node-ffmpeg-stream/README.md

 ### method `ffmpeg.run()`

 Starts the processing.
-Returns a Promise.
+Returns a Promise which resolves on normal exit or kill, but rejects on ffmpeg error.

+### method `ffmpeg.kill()`

+Kills the ffmpeg process.

 # Todos